Multi-AGV Path Planning Method via Reinforcement Learning and Particle Filters: Methods

 (a) State prediction:

 The prior particles at time step $k$ are drawn based on the system's state equation, as shown in the following equation:

 (b) Update:

 First, the weight update is performed.
-After obtaining the measured values of the neural network weights, the particle weights, denoted as $w_t^{(j)}$, are calculated based on the system's observation equation, as shown in the following equation:
+After obtaining the measured values of the neural network weights, the particle weights, denoted as $w_t^{(j)}$, are calculated based on the system's observation equation as follows:

 Then, calculate the number of effective particles ${{\tilde{N}}_{eff}}$, and compare it with the set threshold $N_{th}$.
 If ${{\tilde{N}}_{eff}} < N_{th}$, then resample the prior particle set to obtain $N$ particles of equal weight.
 Otherwise, proceed to the next step.